Breakdown of the Wiedemann-Franz law in an interacting quantum Hall metamaterial: Acknowledgments

 \section{Acknowledgments}

 We thank A. Zhang, H. Duprez and D. C. Glattli for helpful discussions.
-O.M. acknowledges funding from the ANR (ANR-23-CE47-0002 CRAQUANT).
+O.M. acknowledges funding from the ANR (ANR-23-CE47-0002 CRAQUANT and ANR-25-ERCS-0006 ANYQUAC).
 F.D.P. was funded by the ERC (ERC-2018-STG \textit{QUAHQ}), by the “Investissements d’Avenir” LabEx PALM (ANR-10-LABX-0039-PALM), and by the Region Ile de France through the DIM QUANTIP.